multitheftauto/mtasa-blue/README.md

 #### GNU/Linux

-You can only build the MTA:SA server for GNU/Linux distributions and then only for x86, x86_64, armhf and arm64 CPU architectures.
-ARM architectures are currently in **experimental phase**, which means it's unstable, untested and they may crash randomly.
-Beware, that we officially only support building from x86_64 and that includes cross-compiling for x86, arm and arm64.
+You can build the MTA:SA server on GNU/Linux distributions only for x86, x86_64, armhf and arm64 CPU architectures.
+ARM architectures are currently in **experimental phase**, which means they're unstable, untested and may crash randomly.
+Beware that we only officially support building from x86_64 and that includes cross-compiling for x86, arm and arm64.

 **Build dependencies**